 A popular shooting discipline based around field shooting is Field Rifle.
 This match utilises rifles with open, peep or telescopic sights, and is an excellent way to improve your accuracy and develop your shooting position techniques at a variety of distances.

 Please click here to find a Club that might suit your interests.

 The State association recognises that our members are our strength.
 They come from all walks of life, from Juniors as young as 10 years old, doctors to boiler-makers and union organisers to company directors.
 We encourage all shooters to join us and to help protect our chosen sport.

 Being a SSAA member gives you:

 - Access to 35 Clubs across the state (Please contact your nearest club to find out details for visitors, as some ranges may have daily range fees for non club members);

 - Access to more than 400 other SSAA Clubs/Ranges across the country;

 - Access to participate in State, National and International competition for a variety of shooting disciplines;

 - Access to coaching and training courses to improve your skills and knowledge regarding the responsibilities of firearm ownership, and to help provide a safe environment for yourself and others;

-- The potential to gain access to other licence purpose of uses outside of hunting;
+- The potential to gain access to other Firearms Licence Categories outside of hunting;

 - The potential to gain access to Hunting and Conservation Programs;